eswardhinak/sports-clustering/README.md

 This Python script can be used to cluster the sports based on those attributes.

 ## How to run
-1. Download this repo as a directory and run `python3 cluster_sports.py`.
+1. Download this repo as a directory or clone it and run `python3 cluster_sports.py`.

 2. The program will prompt you to select which dimensions to cluster on and how many clusters you want to create.